devlooped/StructId/readme.md

 > since analyzers/generators will [automatically propagate to referencing projects]((https://github.com/dotnet/sdk/issues/1212)).

-The package is a [development dependency](https://github.com/NuGet/Home/wiki/DevelopmentDependency-support-for-PackageReference), meaning it will not contribute to any run-time dependencies of your project (or package if you publish one).
+The package is a [development dependency](https://github.com/NuGet/Home/wiki/DevelopmentDependency-support-for-PackageReference), meaning it will not add any run-time dependencies to your project (or package if you publish one that uses struct ids).

 The default target namespace for the included types will match the `RootNamespace` of the project, but can be customized by setting the `StructIdNamespace` property.